fabianark/os222/index.md

 Logo taken from: https://cs.ui.ac.id/wp-content/uploads/2021/06/logo-fasilkom-white-2.png

-My name is Fabian Akmal Arkandion
+My name is Fabian Akmal Arkandion<br>
 This is the homepage for my GitHub page